 The Kolapore Uplands Wilderness backcountry ski trails are located on the eastern edge of Beaver Valley near Collingwood.
 Approximately 50 km of marked, rugged, ungroomed trails are primarily designed for intermediate to advanced cross-country skiers.
 One section of trails is appropriate for beginners.
 There are no warm-up huts and no rental equipment.
 This location is ideal for the wilderness experience.
 Snowshoeing is not permitted.
 We visit Kolapore once a year.

 Kawartha is located in north of Peterborough.
 It's a member favourite!
 They have 47km of classic trails, 27km of skate trails and 9km of snowshoe trails.
 The trails are flat, making it ideal for beginners.
 There are warming huts throughout the network with lots of chickadees flying around.
-There is a nice chalet that we can keep our bags in, but there is no food available.
+There is a nice chalet that we can keep our bags in, but there is no food available (there is usually water - although you still may want to bring your own).

 The cost of a trip depends on where we go, whether you ski or snowshoe, and if you own your own equipment.
-If you have your own gear, a trip generally costs about $50-70.
-If you need to rent (rentals are available at all the resorts and include skis/boots/poles for skiing and snowshoes for snowshoeing), you will add on $30-$40, depending on the gear you need.
-Prices vary.
-Click here to view the current prices.
+If you have your own gear, a trip generally costs about $50-80 (depends on the trail pass fees, which vary quite a bit).
+If you need to rent (rentals are available at all the resorts and include skis/boots/poles for skiing and snowshoes for snowshoeing), you will add on $20-$50, depending on the gear you need.
+Prices vary by resort and by type (i.e, skate is more expensive).
+Click here to view the 2024 prices.

 How does this compare to going on your own?
 Keep in mind that it cost about the bus fee (or more now) in gas to drive to the resorts around Barrie, and you don't get group discounts on trail tickets and rentals.
 With HPSC, you can take lessons on every single trip, which are expensive through the resorts.
 If you ski often with us, it's great value.

-Rentals are the most expensive part; once you know you love it, we recommend buying your own gear.
+Rentals are the most expensive part; once you know you love it, we recommend buying your own gear and you will save a lot of money in the long run.
+If you are only coming a couple times a year, maybe not.

 See our pick up locations page for more precise information on location.
 Show up about 10 minutes early; the times above are when the bus leaves.

-The exact pick up times will be communicated on the day trip status page for each trip (they rarely are different from the above).
+The exact pick up times will be communicated on the day trip status page for each trip (they rarely are different from the above, but double check to make sure).
 We also send an email to all participants with all the information for the trip.
 The email will be sent/the status page updated by Friday at 12pm.

 If you want to change pick up locations, that's fine.
 No need to tell us.
 Just show up at the right time.